jlangch/venice/doc/readme/embedding.md

 ## Passing Parameters

-Venice expects Java objects as parameters and returns Java objects as the expression result.
+The Venice evaluator expects any number of named Java objects as parameters and returns a Java object as the expression result.

 It coerces Java data types to/from Venice data types implicitly.
-Basic types as Boolean, Long, Double, String, BigDecimal, List, Map, ... are coerced to Venice types like long, double, decimal, string, list, ...
-All other types can be accessed through Java interop.
+Basic types as Boolean, Long, Double, String, BigDecimal, List, Map, ... are coerced to Venice types like long, double, decimal, string, list, map, etc. All other types can be accessed through Java interop.
 Java bean parameters expose its getters as Map keys in Venice, so the getters can be accessed simply through `(:getterName bean)`

 ```java
 import java.awt.Point;